-The MSDE, DSE/EIS comprehensive system of general supervision, BIrth - 21, encompassed in the Differentiated Framework.
-Please see Attachment B for a graphic representation of the Differentiated Framework.
-The Differentiated Framework includes two parallel mult-tier systems of support (MTSS).
+The MSDE, DSE/EIS comprehensive system of general supervision, BIrth - 21, encompassed in the Differentiated Framework. .
+The

+Differentiated Framework includes two parallel mult-tier systems of support (MTSS).
 The MTSS on the left represents four tiers of general supervision: "Universal," "Targeted," "Focused," and "Intensive."
 The inverted MTSS to the right represents the corresponding tiers of engagement.
 The processes embedded in the Differentiated Framework include: Data collection; Data verification; Identification of LSS/PA performance status; LSS/PA improvement; Reporting; and Enforcements.
 Within these processes are the essential components of Maryland's comprehensive system of general supervision: